APPLICATIONS ARE NOW CLOSED.

 – Maryland State Department of Education (MSDE) license and Certificate of Good Standing must be saved as .pdf, .jpg, or .png files

 Applications are being reviewed by a single source review process.
-Applicants will be notified and funds will be disbursed by Thanksgiving.
+Applicants will be notified, and funds will be disbursed by Christmas.